shayanhabibi/Partas.Solid.UI/README.md

 # Pain Points

 Mostly to do with overloads, render props and funcs, etc. Will be attended to after functioning implementation of all components.

+## Int Arrays

+Libraries like ApexCharts need standard arrays rather than typed arrays.
+Since fable compiles, by default, int arrays into typed arrays on JS, we have to pass the `--typedArrays false` flag or unbox/box the ints so they are compiled as objs instead.